mark-hurlstone/QJEP-Special-Issue/README.md

+# Quarterly Journal of Experimental Psychology

-# Special Issue provisional title: 50 years of working memory: Contemporary insights for the Baddeley and Hitch (1974) framework
+# Call for papers contributing to a Special Issue: 50 years of working memory: Contemporary insights for the Baddeley and Hitch (1974) framework

 ## Guest Editors:
 John Towse, Lancaster University (<https://orcid.org/0000-0003-1183-5508>)